konstantinstanmeyer/algorithms/README.md

 npm test
 ```

-To run all tests, but skip all after failure, type:
+To run tests, but skip all after failure, type:

 ```
 npm run test-b